-Principle 2, mentions that the housing policy must fix the mistakes of past and do no harm in the future.
-Here, housing policy can either improve the physical, social and economic condition or destroy people and places when they are not properly implemented.
+Principle 2 by Michael H. Schill and Susan M. Watcher (2001) in "Principles to Guide Housing Policy at the Beginning of the Millennium" and Susan M. Watcher in "The Future of Public Housing" (undated), mentions that the housing policy must fix the mistakes of past and do no harm in the future.
+Here housing policy can either improve the physical, social and economic condition or destroy people and places when they are not properly implemented.
 Wrong-headed housing policy can cause havoc for urban areas with the public housing programme.
 Low-Cost Housing Programme by either the public or private sector, which PHP is one of them, rather than helping to solve urban problems has come to symbolize and stigmatize them.
 The government or housing developers by default located the low cost housing projects in the undesirable location or separated from other higher housing categories of medium and high cost.
 Frequently, the public low cost housing is built at extremely high densities in order to economize on the high urban land cost.
 Projects are often poorly constructed and poorly managed.
 Projects in the cities such as Kuala Lumpur and Johor Bharu exist to serve the patronage need of the local politician as oppose to the housing needs of the low and low-income families.